stepweaver/myers-vanilla/README.md

 2. Enable 2-Factor Authentication if not already enabled
 3. Go to [App Passwords](https://myaccount.google.com/apppasswords)
 4. Select "Mail" and "Other (custom name)"
-5. Enter "SPARK Orthodontics Website" as the name
+5. Enter "Spark Orthodontics Website" as the name
 6. Copy the 16-character password generated

 #### Option B: Personal Gmail